infleet/webhook-example/README.md

       "type": "truck" // bus, truck, car, motorcycle, trailer, garbage_collector },
     "attributes": {
-      // available for certain events when the device is a camera "media": {
+      // available for certain events when the device is a camera, this could be Null, this will be deprecated soon the `medias` is available
+      "media": {
         "camera": 1,
         "file_name": "EVENT_358735073823063_00000000_2024_01_26_20_15_06_51.mp4",
         "file_type": "mp4"
       },
+      // available for certain events when the device is a camera, this also could be Null, not available yet "medias": [
+        {
+          "camera": 1,
+          "file_name": "EVENT_358735073823063_00000000_2024_01_26_20_15_06_51.mp4",
+          "file_type": "mp4"
+        },
+      ],
-      "course": 132,
+      "course": 132, // Or NULL
-      "original_type": "ignitionOff",
+      "original_type": "ignitionOff", // Or NULL
-      "speed": 0,
+      "speed": 0, // Or NULL
-      "unique_id": "358735073823063",
+      "unique_id": "358735073823063", // Or NULL
-      "geofence_name": "Sector A" // available to events geofenceEnter, geofenceExit }
+      "geofence_name": "Sector A" // available to events geofenceEnter, geofenceExit Or NULL }
   }
 }